Home Affordable Unemployment Program (UP)

 Home Affordable Unemployment Program (UP) is designed to help struggling homeowners who have lost their jobs, who are currently unemployed and eligible for unemployment benefits.
-Depending on homeowners situation the UP program may reduce or suspend their monthly mortgage payments for up to 12 months.
+Depending on homeowners’ situation the UP program may reduce or suspend their monthly mortgage payments for up to 12 months.

 The Home Affordable Unemployment Program gives mortgage companies incentives and flexibility to provide assistance to borrowers whose hardship is related to unemployment.
-A borrower who is unemployed and requests assistance under HAMP must be evaluated for and, if qualified, must receive an offer for an UP forbearance plan.
+A borrower who is unemployed and requests assistance under HAMP must be evaluated for and, if qualified, must receive an offer for a UP forbearance plan.

-Purpose of Home Affordable Unemployment Program (UP)
+Purpose of the Home Affordable Unemployment Program (UP)

-Home ownership preservation and home values protection by giving a chance of currently unemployed and struggling homeowners to keep their homes with a forbearance plan in addition to the mortgage loan modification.
+Homeownership preservation and home values protection by giving a chance of currently unemployed and struggling homeowners to keep their homes with a forbearance plan in addition to the mortgage loan modification.

 Goal of UP Program

-Main goal of the program is to help currently unemployed homeowners in hardship by modifying their home loans and offering up to 12 months forbearance.
+The main goal of the program is to help currently unemployed homeowners in hardship by modifying their home loans and offering up to 12 months forbearance.